 The only problem is this isn’t a good addition to the fantasy genre pantheon.
 It aims to reignite the same mythological sub-genre of fantasy movies that was popular in the eighties, but possesses a self-seriousness that ensures it will never be a cult classic like Conan or Krull.
-A fairly simple narrative is stretched to the point of inexplicability by a plethora of characters with nonsensical names who talk only in exposition that is almost entirely jargon I don’t understand.
-Even reading the plot synopsis back is giving me a headache, as it is almost entirely bullshit about “guardians” and the “realm of Azeroth”, involving a bunch of character names that sound like Norwegian black metal bands.
+A fairly simple narrative is stretched to the point of inexplicability by a plethora of characters with nonsensical names who talk only in exposition consisting almost entirely of incomprehensible jargon.
+Even reading the plot synopsis back is giving me a headache, as it is almost entirely nonsense about “guardians” and the “realm of Azeroth”, involving a bunch of character names that sound like Norwegian black metal bands.

 Jones has clearly tried to make the film accessible to a non-nerd audience, but his plans are in vein.
 He makes the brilliant decision of ignoring the usual good/evil divide of the fantasy genre and focuses on making each character empathetic in some way.
 It helps to give emotional heft to the more shocking narrative developments in the film’s later stages; you don’t fully understand the intricacies of why allegiances are broken and feuds come into play, but Jones goes some way to make it palatable in a strictly emotional manner.

 But it still feels like an entire mythology has been crammed into too short a time frame.
 Imagine if, instead of being adapted into a series, Game of Thrones had been made as a film.
 Without the room to let the characters breath, you never truly get to understand them or the story around them.
-With so much crammed into one film in the hopes of setting up a franchise, a sequel is teased that I assume will never materialise, there is never any space to truly understand the specifics of the character plights, let alone know who they are.
-They’re walking, talking exposition machines that have a paradoxical ability to emote when they need to.
+With so much crammed into one film in the hopes of setting up a franchise, a sequel is teased that I assume will never materialise and there is never any space to truly understand the specifics of the character plights, let alone know who they are.